zerotrope/Python/README.md

-# ML classes from Udemy Machine Learning by de Ponteves & Eremenko
+# Introduction to Machine Learning
+by de Ponteves & Eremenko, Udemy